Decoherence-free interaction and maximally entangled state generation in giant-atom semi-infinite waveguide systems: ENTANGLEMENT GENERATION BETWEEN TWO BRAIDED GIANT ATOMS

 \subsection{Concurrence}

 In our work, we focus on entanglement generation in the case where only one giant atom is excited.
-When there is only one excitation in the system, we can remove the jump term in the quantum master equation (\ref {eq:me2}) to obtain a non-Hermitian effective Hamiltonian $H_{\text{eff}}$ \cite{Yin55, liu2024, Mok101, JinHuiWu}:
+When there is only one excitation in the system, we can remove the jump term (i.e., $\sigma_-^a \rho \sigma_+^a, \sigma_-^b \rho \sigma_+^b, \sigma_-^a \rho \sigma_+^b$, and $\sigma_-^b \rho \sigma_+^a$, which describe the effect of the measurement on the state of the system \cite{Wiseman2010, Haroche2006, Minganti2019}) in the quantum master equation (\ref{eq:me2}) to obtain a non-Hermitian effective Hamiltonian $H_{\text{eff}}$ \cite{Yin55, liu2024, Mok101, JinHuiWu}:

 In this situation, the Schrödinger equation with the non-Hermitian Hamiltonian $H_{\text{eff}}$ can effectively describe the dynamic evolution of the two-giant-atom system

 where $|\psi(t)\rangle$ is the state vector of the system: